Cruise

 The virus

-The type of virus responsible for this outbreak has been confirmed as hantavirus Andes strain by the National Institute for Infectious Diseases in South Africa and the University Hospitals of Geneva in Switzerland.
+The type of virus responsible for this outbreak was confirmed as hantavirus Andes strain by the National Institute for Infectious Diseases in South Africa and the University Hospitals of Geneva in Switzerland.

 The Count

-The 149 people - of 23 nationalities - mentioned so far, therefore, originally numbered 172.
+The 149 people - of 23 nationalities - who had been reported so far, therefore, originally numbered 172.
 But while most remain on the ship, under strict hygienic and isolation measures, 23 as mentioned have returned home and lead a life without any supervision.
 "The Australian in Australia, the Taiwanese in Taiwan, the Americans in every corner of North America.
 The English in England, the Dutch at home.
 I don't remember where the others were from, but no Spaniards,' specified one passenger.

 Hantavirus, una piccola imbarcazione si avvicina alla MV Hondius